 - A slice of raw cheesecake for dessert

-- Hilary Boynton, certified holistic health counselor and head of the kitchen at Manzanita School in Topanga, CA, recommends starting with small shifts and focusing on hope instead of fear.
+- Hilary Boynton, certified holistic health counselor and head of the kitchen at Manzanita School in Topanga, Calif., recommends starting with small shifts and focusing on hope instead of fear.